 Length: Zoom does not specify a length requirement, but most video backgrounds are no longer than 30 seconds to avoid becoming a distraction during calls.
 To shorten your video or choose a section to use for the background, click the "trim" button and clip the part you want so that it fits your background.

-When your virtual background is set to the correct size and trimmed to your desired length, click "Publish" to process the image or video in Kapwing for download.
+When your virtual background is set to the correct size and trimmed to your desired length, click "Export Video" in the upper right hand corner to process the image or video in Kapwing for download.
 Zoom requires video backgrounds to either be in the MP4 or MOV format, so any video exported from Kapwing should work.

 Step 4: Download your background and add it to Zoom